paulhardwicke-data/first-project/README.md

-Portfolio

 **About Me**

-I'm a Senior Web Officer skilled in ICT governance.
+I'm a senior web officer skilled in ICT governance.
 Currently exploring GitHub as a method to showcase my portfolio.

 **Skills and interests**